Jonny Edgar: 2021

 Edgar driving for Trident during the 2022 Spielberg Formula 3 round.

-In October 2020 Edgar completed the first post-season test at Catalunya, running for MP Motorsport.
+In October 2020, Edgar completed the first post-season test at Catalunya, running for MP Motorsport.
 Later that month, the Dutch outfit once again fielded Edgar in the second post-season test at Jerez.
 In December, Edgar partook in a test with the Carlin team at Algarve.
 At the start of January, Edgar was announced to drive for Carlin in the 2021 season, partnering Ido Cohen and Kaylen Frederick.
 He qualified 12th and thus started on pole on his debut as a result of reverse grid, and finishing that race in fifth place gave him his first points in Formula 3.
-The Briton's most successful round came at the Red Bull Ring where he, after only qualifying in 18th place, finished sixth, fifth and tenth in the races respectively.
+Edgar's most successful round came at the Red Bull Ring where he, after only qualifying in 18th place, finished sixth, fifth and tenth in the races respectively.
 Unfortunately, Edgar didn't manage to score any further points after that round and ended up 18th in the standings, having scored all but two points of Carlin that year.
-However, in September 2021, Edgar was nominated for the Autosport BRDC Award and was selected as one of the four finalists together with Louis Foster, Ollie Bearman and eventual winner Zak O'Sullivan.
+However, in September 2021, Edgar was nominated for the Autosport BRDC Award and was selected as one of the four finalists together with Louis Foster, Oliver Bearman and eventual winner Zak O'Sullivan.

 2022

 In November 2021, Edgar switched to reigning team champions Trident for the post-season test at Catalunya, driving alongside Roman Staněk and rookie Zane Maloney.
 After further testing during the winter, Edgar was confirmed with the Italian outfit in January for the 2022 season.
 Having been picked as one of the title favourites, it was a surprise when Edgar finished outside of the top ten in both races of the opening round.
 However, he later revealed that he had been diagnosed with Crohn's disease, which caused major weight loss during the winter and made driving immensely difficult.
 Edgar opted to pull out of the championship following that round, claiming that he "[needed] to take some time out to prioritise [his] health.
-After missing the rounds at Imola and Barcelona, the Brit returned for the fourth round at Silverstone, having "improved sufficiently" to return to racing.
+After missing the rounds at Imola and Barcelona, Edgar returned for the fourth round at Silverstone, having "improved sufficiently" to return to racing.
 In the feature race, he scored his first points of the season with an eighth-place finish.
 He would continue his points-scoring form into the following round in Austria, where he ended up seventh in the sprint race, however a collision caused by Caio Collet at the Safety car restart in the feature race prevented another points finish.
 A scoreless round at Budapest came next, although Edgar would finish off the season in a positive manner, scoring points in all of the remaining six races, being the only driver to manage this feat.
 Edgar ended up twelfth in the standings, having helped Trident to the runner-up spot in the teams' championship and become the highest placed driver to have missed at least two rounds.

 After the end of the season, Edgar took part in the post-season test, partnering Franco Colapinto and Mari Boya at MP Motorsport.